The Safest and Most Dangerous Places in Prairie Home, NE: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Prairie Home is $394 per year, which is $70 less than the national average and $14 more than Nebraska's state average.
-Below we compare cities similar to Prairie Home:
+The overall cost of crime per resident in Prairie Home is $394 per year, which is $70 less than the national average and $14 more than Nebraska's state average.
+The comparison below uses cities similar to Prairie Home:

 • In Chadron, NE, crime costs $626 per person, which is $233 more than in Prairie Home.